emoacht/StripeMaker/README.md

 https://user-images.githubusercontent.com/7205690/154844707-3e3a8384-3891-474c-8226-a7513784ad4d.mp4

-Once you get a satisfactory combination of elements, you can copy its path data in [Path Markup Syntax](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/graphics-multimedia/path-markup-syntax) for XAML.
+Once you get a satisfactory combination of elements, you can copy its path data usable for XAML and SVG.
 Let's say you want to fill an area of 300x240 with rotationally symmetric stripes and adjust elements as shown below.

 ![Screenshot](Images/StripeMaker-4a.png)